Ivaylogi98/Encryption-project/README.md

 # Encryption-project
- Message encryption and decryption with assembly project for the university course Computer Architectures Practicum
+Encrypting and decrypting a message with assembly.
+Project for the university course Computer Architectures Practicum